Lumi-supercomputer/lumi-userguide/docs/computing/Lmod_modules.md

 Lmod supported on LUMI.

-## Create and use your own modules
+## Creating and using your own modules

 When you install software yourself, it may make life easier if you make it available through a module.
-Some software for HPC systems will also produce modules during the installation process, e.g., the Intel oneAPI compilers.
+Some software for HPC systems will also produce modules during the installation process, e.g., the Intel oneAPI compilers (which are not supported on LUMI).

 Lmod supports most Tcl-based module files written for the various versions of Environment Modules.
 It also has its own format for module files, which are Lua